Hyedryn/elikopy/docs/elikopy_usage.rst

 Preprocessing
 ^^^^^^^^^^^^^

-The following code block show how to preproccess the dMRI data.
-By default only the brain extraction is enabled in the preprocessing but we recommend you to enable more preprocessing as described in the detailled guide (see :ref:`preprocessing-dmri`).
+The following code block shows how to preproccess the dMRI data.
+By default only the brain extraction is enabled in the preprocessing but we recommend you to enable more preprocessing steps as described in the detailed guide (see :ref:`preprocessing-dmri`).

 .. code-block:: python
 	:linenos: